 The Authority's Board of Directors authorized a short-term commercial paper borrowing program of up to \$50,000,000 on December 15, 2003.
 The proceeds from the issuance of commercial paper are used to finance the acquisition and construction of facilities for the treatment, transmission, distribution and storage of recycled water.
-The Authority may issue commercial paper notes at the prevailing interest rate for periods not more than
+Under the program, the Authority may issue commercial paper notes at the prevailing interest rate for periods not more than 270 days from the date of issuance.
+To provide liquidity support for the program, the Authority would maintain a liquidity support agreement (letter of credit) with a commercial bank.
+The commercial paper notes and any bank notes issued under the program are payable solely from revenues of the Authority after payment of specific operating and maintenance expenses.
+The Authority does not currently have a liquidity support agreement with a commercial bank and would have to secure an agreement before issuing new commercial paper.
+All then outstanding commercial paper notes under the program were retired in Fiscal Year 2011 and no new commercial paper notes have been issued since that time.
+As of June 30, 2023, there were no commercial paper notes outstanding under this program.

-Notes to Basic Financial Statements For the years ended June 30, 2022 and 2021
+Notes to Basic Financial Statements For the Years Ended June 30, 2023 and 2022